oxford-pharmacoepi/StudyTemplate/README.md

 # StudyTemplate

-This template should be used to create a new study.
+This template can be used to create a new study.